-GRAMMY Award-winning artist and recipient of the 2018 Leonard Bernstein Award and described by the Boston Globe as one who "plays classical violin with the charisma of a rock star", Juilliard graduate Charles Yang began his violin studies with his mother in Austin, Texas, and has since studied with world-renowned pedagogues Kurt Sassmanshaus, Paul Kantor, Brian Lewis and Glenn Dicterow.
-He has performed as a soloist with orchestras and in concert in the United States, Europe, Brazil, Russia, China, and Taiwan, and is the recipient of numerous awards and honors.
-On June 9th of 2005, the Mayor of Austin presented Mr. Yang with his own "Charles Yang Day".
-In 2016 Mr. Yang joined the crossover string-band, Time for Three as violinist and lead singer.
+GRAMMY Award-winning artist and recipient of the 2018 Leonard Bernstein Award, Charles Yang has been described by The Boston Globe as one who "plays classical violin with the charisma of a rock star.”
+The Juilliard graduate began his violin studies with his mother, Sha Zhu, in Austin, Texas, and has since studied with world-renowned pedagogues Kurt Sassmanshaus, Paul Kantor, Brian Lewis and Glenn Dicterow.
+He has performed as soloist with orchestras and in concert throughout the United States, Europe, Brazil, Russia, China and Taiwan.
+On June 9th of 2005, the Mayor of Austin presented Mr. Yang with his own "Charles Yang Day.”
+In 2016 Mr. Yang joined the multi-genre string-band Time for Three as violinist and lead singer.

 "...as adept at improvising blues on his fiddle as carving out note-perfect classical."

 "...crystalline yet muscular playing."